typhoonworks/lotus/guides/installation.md

 - `ecto_repo` (required): Repository where Lotus stores saved queries
 - `data_repos` (required): Map of repositories where queries can be executed
+- `default_repo`: Default repository name to use when none specified (required with multiple repos)
 - `unique_names`: Whether to enforce unique query names (default: `true`)
 - `table_visibility`: Rules controlling which tables can be accessed (optional)